felipecaon/caon-blog/content/_index.md

 # The basics

-Before jumping into "advanced" stuff, it is a good idea to understand the basics of applications, data manipulation, servers ...

 Hacking is like building a house, you need to construct a foundation before making the roof.

 - [Dev Hints](https://devhints.io/)